zhugt2019/Discute-for-Swedish/README.md

-# 👋 Welcome to Discute: Your AI Language Companion!
+# 👋 Discute for Swedish Language Beginners!

-Discute is an innovative, open-source language learning application designed to help users practice and perfect their speaking skills in a new language.
+This application is based on Discute, an open-source language learning tool, and now offers improved support for the Swedish language.
+Users can practice and perfect their Swedish speaking skills by simulating realistic conversations with AI.
-By leveraging the power of AI, Discute simulates realistic conversations, making language practice accessible and engaging.

 ## 🚀 Features

-- Real-time voice transcription using Whisper for accuracy in various languages.
-- Conversation simulation and language corrections powered by Groq LLM models.
-- Personalized feedback through voice cloning with the Kokoro model.
+- **Context Generation**: Input a situation or automatically generate a real-life Swedish dialogue context.
+- **LLM-powered Conversation**: AI responds in Swedish, playing a role based on the context and conversation history.
+- **Language Coach Review**: Get a CEFR-level assessment, major error corrections, and concise improvement suggestions.
-- Intuitive and accessible user interface built with Streamlit.
+- **User-Friendly Interface**: Intuitive and accessible UI built with Streamlit.

 ## 🛠️ Technologies Used

 - Python
-- Groq for language models
+- Google Gemini for language models
-- Streamlit for frontend
+- Streamlit for the UI framework
-- SQLite for database management
+- KBLab/kb-whisper-small for Swedish STT
-- Whisper for speech-to-text (STT)
+- Facebook/mms-tts-swe for Swedish TTS
-- Kokoro for text-to-speech (TTS)
+- FFmpeg for external audio processing

 ## 📦 Setup and Installation

 To get "Discute" running locally:

-1. Clone the repository: `git clone https://github.com/5uru/Discute.git`
+1. Clone the repository: `git clone https://github.com/zhugt2019/Discute-for-Swedish.git`
 2. Change directory: `cd Discute`
 3. Install required dependencies: `pip install -r requirements.txt`
+4. Install FFmpeg, and add it to the environment variable
-4. Obtain a Groq API key from https://console.groq.com/home
+5. Obtain a Gemini API key (available for free under the “free tier”)
+6. Set the API key as an environment variable
-5. Run the Streamlit application: `streamlit run app.py`
+7. Run the Streamlit application: `streamlit run app.py`
+8. It might take a while for the models to be downloaded to a cache directory on first run

 ## 🧩 System Requirements

 - Python 3.8 or higher
 - Minimum 4GB RAM (8GB recommended)
+- NVIDIA GPU with CUDA support (highly recommended)
 - Stable internet connection for AI models
 - Working microphone for voice input
-- Valid Groq API key

-## 📚 Usage Guide

-1. **Initial Setup**:
-    - Launch the application with `streamlit run app.py`
-    - Enter your Groq API key in the dedicated field

-2. **Context Generation**:
-    - Describe a situation or use the random generator
-    - Click "Generate Context" to create a conversation scenario

-3. **Conversation**:
-    - Select a voice from the dropdown menu
-    - Record your voice message using the audio input
-    - Send your message with the "Send" button
-    - Listen to the AI-generated response via Kokoro TTS

-4. **Review**:
-    - Use "Review and Correct" to get feedback on your language skills
-    - View corrections and improvement suggestions
+## Happy learning!